Key points

 Working with your software provider

 If your bill audit reveals gaps, raise them with your software provider.
 Most billing platforms allow customisation of bill templates – but the configuration is your responsibility.
-Ofgem holds the operator accountable for bill compliance, not the software vendor.
+This is a point many operators miss: Ofgem holds the operator accountable for bill compliance, not the software vendor.
+If your platform produces a non-compliant bill, that is your problem, not theirs.
 Document the changes you request and verify the output once implemented.

 Which approach is right for you?